Skip to Content

 referral incentive

-Getting the incentive right for the person being invited is essential, as it can significantly increase the person referring motivation to refer friends.
+Getting the incentive right for the person being invited is essential.
 When the incentive is attractive, the referrer feels like they are giving something valuable to their friends rather than just promoting your product or service.
-People enjoy providing offers and incentives to their friends as it enhances their sense of self-importance and brings happiness to their friends as well.
+Further, when the person referred feels like there is an obvious incentive to make a purchase, signing up, or simply visiting your site, they are significantly more likely to do so.

 This is why B2B referral marketing programs almost always have to be double-sided.
 The entire program is not just built on customer acquisition but also on encouraging the right customers to become brand ambassadors for your product.